 YEARBOOK

-The Anchor is published every year by students enrolled in a yearbook course.
+The Anchor is published every year by students.
 It is distributed in the summer for the prior school year.
 Students and alumni are notified when the yearbook is available.
-Students who turn in an ad for the yearbook can purchase their book for a reduced price.
 Watch for announcements on the ad campaign in the fall.